ebi-ait/hca-ebi-wrangler-central/docs/SOPs/dataset_wrangling_SOP.md

     1.  *Current mechanism*: The submitting wrangler changes the status in the [Dataset Tracking Sheet](https://docs.google.com/spreadsheets/d/1rm5NZQjE-9rZ2YmK_HwjW-LgvFTTLs7Q6MzHbhPftRE/edit#gid=0) to `exported` and adds the project uuid to the `ingest_project_uuid` field
     2.  *Current mechanism*: The submitting wrangler moves the dataset wrangling ticket either to the `AE/SCEA backlog` (if being brokered to SCEA) or to the `Finished` pipeline
 4. The Broad data import team are notified of successful export
-    1. *`Current mechanism`*: The submitting wrangler submits the [request for import form](https://docs.google.com/forms/d/e/1FAIpQLSeokUTa-aVXGDdSNODEYetxezasFKp2oVLz65775lgk5t0D2w/viewform) (see [values below](#import-form-details-for-dcp-data-releases)) and notifies the import team by messaging @monster-ops in the #dcp-ops Slack channel.
+    1. *`Current mechanism`*: The submitting wrangler submits the [HCA Import request for Production Releases](https://docs.google.com/forms/d/e/1FAIpQLSeokUTa-aVXGDdSNODEYetxezasFKp2oVLz65775lgk5t0D2w/viewform?gxids=7628) (see [values below](#import-form-details-for-dcp-data-releases)) and notifies the import team by messaging @monster-ops in the #dcp-ops Slack channel.
 5. The submitting wrangler is notified that import and snapshot has been successful or if there are issues for EBI to investigate
 * *`Current mechanism`*: Broad data import team will notify via slack in the dcp-ops channel slack, notifying @Hannes and @Trevor Heathorn when import and snapshot has been successful or if issues are found and pass on to the browser team.
 6. UCSC Browser team will notify submitting wrangler and Broad team when indexed and in the browser or if issues are encountered.